tobiasljungstrom/foliechatt/README.md

 The passwords are stored in salted hash values using the **SHA512** hasing algorithm.

+When a user wants to create a new account or log in to an existing account the data should be sent via an **SSL-encrypted connection**.
+This must be configured (and prefereably certified) on the hosting server.

 ##Key distribution
 We've opted for an implementation of **public key cryptography**, using our backend as a **public key server**.
 Each chat room keeps a list of the users participating in it, where each entry is the user alias and it's corresponding public key.
 This list is then shared with all the participants of the room.
 ##Message encryption